agorelik2/google-books-search/README.md

 4. Added code to connect to a MongoDB database named `gbooks` using the mongoose npm package.

-5. Using mongoose, then created a Book schema.
+5. Using mongoose, created a Book schema.

 6. Books schema has the following fields: